mzazon/awesome-cloud-projects/aws/orchestrating-distributed-transactions-with-sagas/orchestrating-distributed-transactions-with-sagas.md

 The compensation pattern demonstrated here follows industry best practices for saga implementation.
 Each business transaction has a corresponding compensating action that semantically undoes the operation.
 The order of compensations is crucial - they execute in reverse order of the original transactions to maintain consistency.
 The state machine handles both technical failures (network timeouts, service unavailability) and business failures (insufficient inventory, payment declined) with appropriate compensation strategies.

 One critical consideration is the idempotency of both business operations and compensating actions.
 Services must handle duplicate requests gracefully, especially during retry scenarios.
 The payment service implementation includes randomized failures to simulate real-world conditions where external payment processors may be temporarily unavailable.
+This realistic failure modeling helps validate the robustness of the saga implementation.

 > **Warning**: Saga patterns introduce eventual consistency which may not be suitable for all use cases.
 Consider the business requirements carefully before implementing sagas in scenarios requiring strong consistency.

 Cost optimization opportunities include using Step Functions Express workflows for high-volume, short-duration transactions, and implementing smart retry policies that avoid unnecessary Lambda invocations.
 The pattern scales horizontally by design, making it suitable for high-throughput e-commerce scenarios.
+Regular monitoring of execution patterns can reveal optimization opportunities for both cost and performance.

 For more information on saga patterns and distributed transactions, refer to the [AWS Prescriptive Guidance on Saga Patterns](https://docs.aws.amazon.com/prescriptive-guidance/latest/cloud-design-patterns/saga.html) and the [Step Functions Developer Guide](https://docs.aws.amazon.com/step-functions/latest/dg/welcome.html).
+The [AWS Well-Architected Framework](https://docs.aws.amazon.com/wellarchitected/latest/framework/welcome.html) provides additional guidance on building reliable, secure, and cost-effective distributed systems.

 ## Challenge